Tobramycin Ophthalmic SolutionPronunciation

 Dosage Form: ophthalmic solution

-Tobramycin Ophthalmic Solution is a sterile topical ophthalmic antibiotic formulation prepared specifically for topical therapy of external infections.
+Tobramycin Ophthalmic Solution 0.3% is a sterile topical ophthalmic antibiotic formulation prepared specifically for topical therapy of external ophthalmic infections.

 EACH mL CONTAINS:

-ACTIVE: Tobramycin 3 mg (0.3%).
-INACTIVES: Boric Acid, Sodium Sulfate, Sodium Chloride, Tyloxapol and Purified Water.
-Sodium Hydroxide and/or Sulfuric Acid may be added to adjust pH (7.0 - 8.0).
+Active: Tobramycin 3 mg (0.3%).
+Inactives: Boric Acid, Sodium Sulfate, Sodium Chloride, Tyloxapol and Purified Water.
+Sodium Hydroxide and/or Sulfuric Acid (to adjust pH).
+Tobramycin Ophthalmic Solution 0.3% has a pH range between 7.0 and 8.0.

 PRESERVATIVE ADDED: Benzalkonium Chloride 0.1 mg (0.01%).